Looking for the best things to do in Solvang, CA? Where is Solvang? Why is it such a beloved spot in Southern California?

 Book a Hotel in or around Solvang, CA – Booking.com

 What are aebelskivers?
-They are danish pancakes topped with powdered sugar and raspberry jam.
+They are Danish round pancakes topped with powdered sugar and raspberry jam.

 You won’t regret it.
-I promise.
+We promise.
 They are so good!

 You don’t need to sit down at the restaurant.
 They have an order and pickup window right outside.